What to Expect Before Donating Blood

 Final Thought

-So, take a little time to prepare, and you’ll look after your own well-being while giving someone else something they desperately need.
-That’s a gift that counts.
+So, take a little time to prepare, and you will look after your own well-being while giving someone else something they desperately need.
+That is a gift that counts.